-I paint journeys through imagined spaces and misremembered places.
-These landscapes are based on my memories of memories.
+Nicole paints journeys through imagined spaces and misremembered places.
+These landscapes are based on her memories of memories.
 These landscapes include things remembered and things forgotten represented by half realistic and half abstract shapes, things real and unreal.

 Parts of the landscape shift and become their own active subject, playing, moving and breaking away expressing the loss of memory with imagination filling the gap.

-I work in oils and watercolors in an intuitive way.
-I am mis-remembering and imagining as I work.
-I explore and create a world through my brushes one small brushstroke at a time.
+Nicole work in oils and watercolors in an intuitive way.
+She is mis-remembering and imagining as she works.
+Nicole explores and creates a world through one small brushstroke at a time.

 Nicole Renee Ryan is a watercolorist, oil painter and muralist from Mercer, PA.
 Nicole paints imagined landscapes, but surprisingly, she’s not all that interested in traditional landscape paintings, instead she uses the landscape as a means to explore the concept of memory.
 Her interest in the importance and fallibility of memory arose during college while getting her degree in psychology from Washington & Jefferson College.